Tom Crowley

 Featured Interview

-Your most recent book is titled Bangkok Gamble.
-What is the nature of the book?
+Your Most recent book is titled Opium Dreams What is the nature of the book?

 I blame it on my librarian when I was a kid.
 She was a pusher and I got hooked.
 I didn't know reading led to writing.
 Honestly.
 I'm innocent.” |